avigna/binary-neutron-stars-table/README.md

 # Table of confirmed Binary Neutron Stars

 Mass and other properties of the current sample of confirmed binary neutron stars (BNSs).
 For pulsars, M<sub>1</sub> and M<sub>2</sub> are the mass of the pulsar and the companion respectively.
+The values in this Table are the reported values, usually the median values.
+For further details about error bars and uncertanties please see the original references.

 ## Table
 |     | System         | M<sub>c</sub> | M<sub>tot</sub> | M<sub>1</sub> | M<sub>2</sub> | P<sub>spin</sub> | P<sub>orb</sub> | e      | t<sub>merge</sub>  | Ref   | Year |